everlytic/push-notifications-documentation/push/android/readme.md

         }
     }
     ```
-1. Add the Everlytic Push Notification SDK dependency to your `build.gradle` file, replacing the `<version>` tag with the current SDK version.
+1. Add the Push Notification SDK dependency to your `build.gradle` file, replacing the `<version>` tag with the current SDK version.

     ```groovy
     dependencies {